wp-plugins/floating-social-media-icon/readme.txt

 4. Icon Size Selection, Reorder Icons Drag and Drop, Social Media Profile Link Settings.

 == Upgrade Notice ==

+= 2.0 =
+* April 18, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
+Update With Confidence :)
+* Optimized Codes
+* Fixed Bugs With Facebook
+* Stable Release

 = 1.3.9 =
 * Feb 20, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
 Update With Confidence :)